mariobkp/capstone_1/README.md

 After the first OLS I decided to try and see if I could improve by removing the variable that seemed to have the least power, and thus retried the OLS but replaced category two defects with mean altitude.
 However, after plotting the results on top of each other, along with the actual distribution of scores, it does not appear to have meaningfully changed the estimations.
+Not surprised by that given the extremely high F stat and R2, so may be better suited for a different type of regression.

+If I were to further research, I'd like to find Robusta coffee bean data to add, as well as try predictive regression as these factors are probably highly correlated with each other.
+I'd also like to delve into the time series data later on for factors like weather, time of year, and harvest years.